nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ---
-title: 'Build a DEV.TO clone with Nuxt new fetch'
+title: 'Build a dev.to clone with Nuxt new fetch'
-description: Let’s build a blazing fast articles and tutorials app using Nuxt, Dev.to API, with lazy loading, placeholders, caching and trendy neumorphic design UI.
+description: Let’s build a blazing fast articles and tutorials app using Nuxt and the DEV API, with lazy loading, placeholders, caching and trendy neumorphic design UI.
 imgUrl: blog/build-dev-to-clone-with-nuxt-new-fetch/main.png
 date: 2020-04-08
 authors: